alexpizarroj/python-debugging-tests-remotely-poc/README.md

 This concludes this demo.

-## Other practical usages
+## Known caveats

+1. Currently, there's no way to specify a debug session timeout in order to avoid blocking test execution indefinitively when a developer doesn't connect.

+2. The user interface from `python-web-pdb` hangs after the debug session ends, not letting developers know that session ended.

+## Similar techniques

 1. https://docs.celeryproject.org/en/v5.1.2/userguide/debugging.html describes how to debug Celery tasks remotely using `celery.contrib.rdb`, a Celery-owned implementation of remote debugging, similar to `python-remote-pdb`.
 This can be helpful when working in tasks locally, in cases where you don't want to resort to enabling [task_always_eager](https://docs.celeryproject.org/en/stable/userguide/configuration.html#std-setting-task_always_eager) to avoid execution environment discrepancies.

 2. In https://www.codementor.io/@jorgecolon/remote-debugging-in-python-v1cbnej91, Jorge Colon explains how one may set up an application along either Visual Studio Code or PyCharm for remote debugging **in Production**.
 The packages shown in his article are different from the ones used in this proof of concept.

-## Known caveats

-1. Currently, there's no way to specify a debug session timeout in order to avoid blocking test execution indefinitively when a developer doesn't connect.

-2. The user interface from `python-web-pdb` hangs after the debug session ends, not letting developers know that session ended.